top of page

 A Practical First Step

-If this way of working sounds like it might be a good fit, you’re welcome to schedule a free conversation.
+If this sounds like it might be a good fit, you're welcome to schedule a free conversation.
+It's just a low-key chat—a chance to talk things through and see whether working together makes sense.

-After we talk, I’ll suggest what working together could look like, based on your situation and what feels realistic right now.
+After we talk I'll suggest what working together could look like, based on your situation and what feels realistic right now.

 bottom of page